 This code also applies to the second type of footwear.

-S1 footwear has all the SB features, has a closed heel area, as well as an energy absorption heel, and is antistatic, and oil-resistant.
+S1 footwear has all the SB features, has a closed heel area, as well as an energy absorption heel, and is antistatic.

 Has all the S1 features and prevents water penetration.

-Has all the S2 features and also has a midsole penetration resistance (puncture proof), that prevents sharp objects from piercing through the sole and hurting you.
+Has all the S2 features and also has a midsole penetration resistance (puncture proof), that prevents sharp objects from piercing through the sole and hurting you and has a raised sole.

 Has all the S1 features, but applied to footwear made with rubber uppers or polymer uppers.

-Has all the S4 features and a midsole penetration resistance.
+Has all the S4 features and a midsole penetration resistance and has a raised sole.

 The first type subdivides into 4 codes: OB, O1, O2, and O3.
 And the second type into OB as well, O4 and O5.

-OB footwear meets the basic requirements, which is to only have a slip-resistant sole.
+OB footwear meets the basic requirement, which is to only have a slip-resistant sole.

 It’s slip-resistant, has a closed heel area, as well as an energy absorption heel, and is antistatic.